Stephen-ODriscoll/PlutoUtils/docs/string.md

 - If a blank find string is given, then there will be no change to the modify string.

 ### lstrip()
-Takes a string and an optional **std::locale**.
+1. Takes a string and an optional **std::locale**.
 Removes all leading "space" characters.
 This includes new lines, tabs, spaces, etc.
+2. Takes a string and a prefixes string.
+Removes all leading occurrences of any character in the prefixes string.

 ### rstrip()
-Takes a string and an optional **std::locale**.
+1. Takes a string and an optional **std::locale**.
 Removes all trailing "space" characters.
 This includes new lines, tabs, spaces, etc.
+2. Takes a string and a suffixes string.
+Removes all trailing occurrences of any character in the suffixes string.

 ### strip()
-Takes a string and an optional **std::locale**.
+1. Takes a string and an optional **std::locale**.
 Removes all leading and trailing "space" characters.
 This includes new lines, tabs, spaces, etc.
+2. Takes a string and an affixes string.
+Removes all leading and trailing occurrences of any character in the affixes string.

 ### bin()
 Takes a signed or unsigned number.
 Returns the **std::string** representation of that number in binary.